clastix/kamaji/docs/content/guides/certs-lifecycle.md

 The Kamaji operator will run a controller which processes all the Secrets to determine their expiration, both for the `kubeconfig`, as well as for the certificates.

 The controller, named `CertificateLifecycle`, will extract the certificates from the _Secret_ objects notifying the `TenantControlPlaneReconciler` controller which will start a new certificate rotation.
-The rotation will occur the day before their expiration.
+By default, the rotation will occur the day before their expiration.

+This rotation deadline can be dynamically configured using the Kamaji CLI flag `--certificate-expiration-deadline` using the Go _Duration_ syntax: e.g.: set the value `7d` to trigger the renewal a week before the effective expiration date.

 > Nota Bene:
 >